 The Asia Pacific Evaluation Association (APEA) is a regional organization for evaluation in the Asia-Pacific that started in 2012.
-Its membership has been increasing since then and now have 17 members, 15 of which are national VOPEs* (consisting of Afghanistan, Cambodia, China, India, Indonesia, Japan, Lao PDR, Malaysia, Mongolia, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka and Vietnam) and 2 as associate members (Australasian Evaluation Society and Parliamentarian Forum of Development Evaluation - South Asia).
+Its members have been increasing and now stand at 17, 15 of which are national VOPEs* (consisting of Afghanistan, Cambodia, China, India, Indonesia, Japan, Lao PDR, Malaysia, Mongolia, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka and Vietnam) and 2 as associate members (Australasian Evaluation Society and Parliamentarian Forum of Development Evaluation - South Asia).
 It is officially registered in Kuala Lumpur, Malaysia.
 A number of development agencies, think tanks, financial intermediaries, and non-profit organizations continue to support APEA in its initiative of advancing the cause of evaluation in the Asia Pacific Region.

 APEA is strictly a non-partisan regional organization that aims to improve the theory, practice, use, and institutions of evaluation across the Asia-Pacific.
 It advocates building of capacity among individual evaluators and member organizations representing Asia Pacific countries -as it advances the principles of transparency, accountability, and learning toward a just and progressive society.